On Characteristics of the Range of Integral Operators: Introduction

 for all $x\in E_+$. \end{theorem_no_number}

-Note that, by replacing $U$ with $\Q_+U$, the condition in the theorem can be replaced with the condition $Tx = \sup \big([0,Tx]\cap U\big)$ -- but the formula in the theorem appears to be slightly more intuitive since the arguments in the proof will show that one can, for instance, think of $U$ as a countable set of indicator functions.
+Note that, by replacing $H$ with $\Q_+H$, the condition in the theorem can be replaced with the condition $Tx = \sup \big([0,Tx]\cap H\big)$.
+However, the formula in the theorem appears to be slightly more intuitive since Proposition~\ref{prop:quasi-units} below shows that one can, for instance, think of $H$ as a countable set of indicator functions.

+Under different assumptions on the spaces, the implication ``$\Rightarrow$'' in the theorem can be derived from a characterization of kernel operators by means of equimeasurable sets, which is due to Schachermayer in the case of $L^p$-spaces \cite[Thm~4.4]{schachermayer1981}, due to Schep on more generally classes of function spaces \cite[Thm~3.3]{schep1981} and due to Grobler and van Eldik in the setting of abstract vector lattices \cite[Thm~2.4]{grobler1985}.

 Loosely speaking, the theorem can be interpreted as follows: while on atomic Banach lattices (e.g.\ on $\ell^p$) every positive operator is a kernel operator, the theorem shows that in general positive kernel operators are described by the fact that the image of the positive cone can be constructed in a specific way from a fixed set of countably many positive vectors.
 While kernel operators are known to factor through atomic spaces with regular factors, see e.g.\ the recent work \cite{blanco2020} and the references therein, the theorem above gives a new and different perspective on similarities of general kernel operators and operators on atomic spaces.